 Engaging your kids in regular physical activities like running, cycling, swimming or any outdoor sports can help them to maintain a healthy weight.

 Some studies suggest that too little sleep might cause obesity, as sleep deprivation causes hormonal imbalance which can lead to increased appetite.
 Ideally, kids need 9 to 11 hours of sleep and teenagers need 8 to 10 hours of sleep.
 Early and good sleep is essential for proper growth and metabolism that helps maintain their body weight.
 Ensure that your child gets enough and sound sleep.
-(Foods that help to sleep better)

 Spend more of family time together by involving in some games and physical activities like hiking, swimming etc. This will help them to be physically active and also gives an opportunity for both the parent and the kid to bond well.
 During teen years, it becomes very important to talk to kids and understand them to see if the child is facing any emotional/psychological challenges or problems.

 Limit the screen time of your kids.
 Kids who spend several hours a day watching television, playing computer games, or using their smartphones or other devices are more likely to cause obesity.
 According to studies reported by the Harvard School of Public Health, the reason for this may be twofold.
 Firstly, screen time eats into time that could be spent doing physical activities instead.
 Secondly, more time in front of the TV means more time for snacking and more exposure to ads for the high-sugar, high-fat foods that make up most food marketing.
-(Foods that are good for eyesight)

 Healthy eating habits:

 Healthy eating habits need to start with you as most kids eat what their parents buy and eat.
 Parental influence shapes a child’s eating patterns.
 Help your children stay healthier for longer by preparing nutritious foods for them and encouraging them to get plenty of exercise.
 You should pick healthier foods over processed foods and readily available packaged foods.
 Choose foods having more nutritional value than just empty calories.
 For example, instead of giving juices and soft drinks to your child, you can give water, buttermilk or low fat milk.
-(Summer drinks for kids which are nutritious too)

 when to visit a doctor